lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 * Even when a field is "symmetric" (i.e. found in both directions) the values carried in each direction are different.
 Combined with a matching list in the TV, this allows reducing the range of expected values in a particular direction and therefore reduce the size of the compression residue.
-  For instance,
-  if a client sends only CON request, the type can be elided by compression and the answer may use one single bit to carry either the ACK or RST type.
-The same behavior can be applied to the CoAP Code field (0.0X code are present in the request and Y.ZZ in the answer).
+  For instance, if a client sends only CON request, the type can be elided by compression and the answer may use one single bit to carry either the ACK or RST type.
-  The direction allows splitting in two parts the possible values for each direction.
+  The same behavior can be applied to the CoAP Code field 0.0X code Format is found in the request and Y.ZZ code format in the answer.
+The direction allows splitting in two parts the possible values for each direction in the same Rule.

-* In IPv6 and UDP, header fields have a fixed size.
-In CoAP, Token size may vary from 0 to 8 bytes, the length being given by a field in the header.
+* In IPv6 and UDP, header fields have a fixed size and it is not sent.
+In CoAP, some fields in the header have a varying size, for example the Token size may vary from 0 to 8 bytes, the length is given by a field in the header.
 More systematically, the CoAP options are described using the Type-Length-Value.

   {{I-D.ietf-lpwan-ipv6-static-context-hc}}
   offers the possibility to define a function for the Field Length in the Field Description.

 * In CoAP headers, a field can appear several times.
 This is typical for elements of a URI (path or queries).
-  {{I-D.ietf-lpwan-ipv6-static-context-hc}} allows a Field ID to appears several times in the rule, the Field Position (FP) identifies the proper instance, thereby removing the ambiguity of the matching operation.
+  The SCHC specification {{I-D.ietf-lpwan-ipv6-static-context-hc}} allows a Field ID to appears several times in the rule, and uses the Field Position (FP) to identify the correct instance, and thereby removing the ambiguity of the matching operation.

 * Field sizes defined in the CoAP protocol can be too large regarding LPWAN traffic constraints.
-  This is particularly true for the message ID field or Token field.
-The MSB MO can be used to reduce the information carried on LPWANs.
+This is particularly true for the Message ID field and the Token field.
+The MSB MO can be applied to reduce the information carried on LPWANs.

 * CoAP also obeys the client/server paradigm and the compression ratio can be different if the request is issued from an LPWAN device or from a non LPWAN device.
-For instance a Device (Dev) aware of LPWAN constraints can generate a 1 byte token, but a regular CoAP client will certainly send a larger token to the Dev.
-The SCHC compression-decompression process does not modify the values.
+For instance, a Device (Dev) aware of LPWAN constraints can generate a 1-byte token, but a regular CoAP client will certainly send a larger token to the Dev.
+  The SCHC compression-decompression process never modifies the Values it only reduces their sizes.
 Nevertheless, a proxy placed before the compressor may change some field values to allow SCHC achieving a better compression ratio, while maintaining the necessary context for interoperability with existing CoAP implementations.

 # Compression of CoAP header fields